tito-arch/ICBN-International/content/post/exciting-crossover-influencer-boxing-events-2024.md

 This year is action packed with alot of crossover boxing events happening all over the globe.
 Here are some of the events to expect in the up coming months

 - **Joshua VS Ngannou**

+Expected to be one of the most anticipated card for both traditional boxing and MMA fans.
+These two fighters are known for their huge knockout power which makes this a must tune in event.

+Venue:

+Date:

 - **UCC 2**
 - **Hype boxing 1**
 - **Misfits x DAZN: X-Series 013**